On this page:

-Mathew Johnston is the Minister-Counsellor (Education and Research) for South Asia based at the Australian High Commission in New Delhi.
+Mathew Johnston is the Minister-Counsellor (Education and Research) for South Asia covering India, Nepal and Sri Lanka, and is based at the Australian High Commission in New Delhi.

 Prior to his appointment as Minister-Counsellor, Mathew was Counsellor (Education and Science) at the Australian Embassy in Brazil.
 In this role he helped to establish the Brazil-Australia Centre for Internationalisation of Education as a platform for showcasing and profiling Australia’s excellence in higher education; negotiated a memorandum of understanding with the Brazilian Confederation of State Research Foundations (CONFAP) to increase joint research activities including the inaugural Australia-Brazil Virtual Research Collaboration; and increased awareness of Australia’s industry-informed vocational education system across Brazil including through pilot programs and trainings between Brazilian and Australian providers.